-UCLA's gift planning professionals are happy to provide you and your legal and financial advisors with personalized information about giving through your will or living trust.
-Any information in this publication is not intended as legal, accounting, or financial advice.
-Please consult with your tax, legal, and financial advisors to ascertain whether this or other gift plans are in keeping with your own tax and financial needs.
+UCLA's gift planning professionals are happy to provide you and your legal and financial advisors with sample bequest language.
+Any information in this publication is not intended as legal, accounting or financial advice.
+Please consult with your tax, legal and financial advisors to ascertain whether this or other gift plans are in keeping with your own tax and financial needs.
 Conversations with the university's gift planning team are always confidential and never imply obligation.

-UCLA Office of Gift Planning • 10920 Wilshire Blvd., Suite 1400 • Los Angeles, CA 90024 800-737-UCLA (8252) • giftplanning@support.ucla.edu • legacy.ucla.edu
+UCLA Office of Gift Planning

+800-737-UCLA (8252) • giftplanning@support.ucla.edu • legacy.ucla.edu The UCLA Foundation tax ID: 95-2250801